-1.4.6 Cut (Reroot, Prune, Filter)
+1.7.6 Reroot, Prune

-For the detailed study of some part of the report, the CUBE file can be modified by applying cut operations to call-tree nodes.
-Different operations are possible:
+For the detailed study of some part of the execution, the CUBE file can be modified based on a given call-tree node.
+Two different operations are possible:

-- Sub-trees may be re-rooted, i.e., only sub-trees with the given call-tree node as root are retained in the report. - Entire sub-trees may be pruned, i.e., removed from the report.
-In this case, all metric values for those sub-trees will be attributed to their parent call-tree node.
+- The call tree may be re-rooted, i.e., only sub-trees with the given call-tree node as root are retained in the experiment. - An entire sub-tree may be pruned, i.e., removed from the experiment.
+In this case, all metric values for that sub-tree will be attributed to it's parent call-tree node (= "inlined").